vionwinnie/old_website/starstockpicker.md

 | Quality | Net Debt | 0.03|
 | Quality | Accruals | 0.01|

-We could see that the individual factors are strongly correlated with the stocks returns howver, the current combination is not the strongest as the IC is almost zero, meaning the distribution of the score is as random as flipping a coin.
+We could see that the individual factors are strongly correlated with the stocks returns howver, the current combination is not the strongest as the IC is just 0.01, meaning the distribution of the score is as random as flipping a coin.

-# Portfolio Performance
+## Portfolio Performance

 Using the following code, I calculate the classification rate, AUC score for each testing set.